This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Tell your caregiver if you know or think you might be pregnant.

-- Tell your caregiver if you have a blood disorder or have had a bleeding problem in the past.
+- Tell your healthcare provider if you have a blood disorder or have had a bleeding problem in the past.

 - You may need to take an NSAID before your procedure to lessen the pain.
-Follow your caregiver's instruction on when to take it.
+Follow your healthcare provider's instruction on when to take it.

 The day of your procedure: